stevepop/es-laravel/README.md

 ```

 Load Books from Books.json.
 This also indexes the records in Elasticsearch.
-If you encouter 'too many files open error' temporary increase your ulimit `ulimit -n 1000`

 ```sh
 php artisan books:load
 ```

+If you encouter 'too many files open error', temporarily increase your ulimit.
+`ulimit -n 1000`

 Start your dev server